TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 *Figure 1.
 Mounting system side view*

+The figure above shows a side view of the box that will utilized for the mounting system.

 <img src="/Documentation/Images/Mounting/Mounting_Front_View.png" width = "40%" height = "40%" alt=" Buildable Schematic of mounting system front view">

 *Figure 2.
-Buildable Schematic of mounting system side view*
+Buildable Schematic of mounting system front view*

+The figure above shows a front view of the mounting system